calvinmetcalf/crypto-pouch/readme.md

 // will no longer encrypt decrypt your data
 ```

-It currently encrypts with the [Chacha20-Poly1305](https://github.com/calvinmetcalf/chacha20poly1305) algorithm, but this may be changed
+It encrypts with the [Chacha20-Poly1305](https://github.com/calvinmetcalf/chacha20poly1305) algorithm.
-to AES256-GCM when Node 0.12.0 drops.

 **Note**: Attachments cannot be encrypted at this point.
 Use `{ignore: '_attachments'}` to leave attachments unencrypted.
 Also note that `db.putAttachment` / `db.getAttachment` are not supported.
 Use `db.put` and `db.get({binary: true, attachment: true})` instead. ([#18](https://github.com/calvinmetcalf/crypto-pouch/issues/13))